ChrisColeTech/todo-list-mcp/README.md

 4. [`get-next-todo`](#9-get-next-todo---get-the-next-task-to-work-on) → Continue working

 #### **🔧 Task Maintenance Workflow**
-**User prompt:** *"I need to update my tasks.
-Find all tasks related to 'database', let me review the migration task specifically, update it with new requirements, and change its status to reflect current progress."*
+**User prompt:** *"Use search-todos-by-title with 'database' to find related tasks, then get-todo with the specific task ID to review details, then update-todo with the same ID to add new requirements, and finally update-status with the ID and status 'Done' if completed."*

 Updating and organizing tasks:
 1. [`search-todos-by-title`](#12-search-todos-by-title---search-todos-by-title) → Find outdated tasks